-According to Black Knight's updated repeat sales index, year-over-year home price appreciation decreased to 9.08 percent in September 2022, compared to 10.61 percent the previous month.
-Year-over-year home price appreciation as measured by Zillow's hedonic index was 13.51 percent in October 2022, down from 14.86 percent in September.
-Home price appreciation has continued to decrease since March 2022 but affordability is still constrained by sharp rises in interest rates along with previous spikes in prices.
-Year-over-year growth
+According to Black Knight's updated repeat sales index, year-over-year home price appreciation slowed to 3.43 percent in January 2023, compared to 5.10 percent in December 2022.
+Year-over-year home price appreciation as measured by Zillow's hedonic home value index was 8.66 percent in January 2023, down from 10.49 percent in December 2022.
+Home price appreciation has continued to slow since March 2022 reflecting month-over-month declines since then that may have modestly improved affordability.
+However, affordability remains low amid the broader increase in home prices combined with a sharp rise in interest rates over 2022.

 Sources: Black Knight, Zillow, and Urban Institute.
 Note: Black Knight modified the methodology behind their HPI in February 2021, resulting in changes to historic price estimates.
-Data as of October 2022.
+Data as of January 2023.